Happy Happy Joy Joy: The Ren and Stimpy Story: Critical reception

-The American critic Denis Harvey wrote that Happy Happy Joy Joy was: "a very entertaining recap that grows more disturbing as it wades into the dysfunctional behavior that doomed the show, and still somewhat taints its legacy."
-Harvey wrote that film debunked the auteur theory of Kricfalusi as all his post-Ren & Stimpy Show work have been so extreme in their vicious cruelty that it suggests that he needed Vanessa Coffey, the show's producer, and the other Nickelodeon executives to temper what he called Kricfalusi's self-evident streak of nastiness.
-Harvey used as example of what he considered Kricfalusi's streak of cruelty and his extremely vulgar, scatological sense of humor the much hated 2003 reboot, Ren & Stimpy "Adult Party Cartoon", that was cancelled after only three episodes.
+Denis Harvey wrote that Happy Happy Joy Joy was: "A very entertaining recap that grows more disturbing as it wades into the dysfunctional behavior that doomed the show, and still somewhat taints its legacy."
+Harvey wrote that the film debunked the idea of Kricfalusi being an auteur, as all his post-Ren & Stimpy Show work do not achieve the same level of competence with their offensive content, suggesting that he needed Nickelodeon executives including Vanessa Coffey to temper what he called Kricfalusi's self-evident streak of nastiness and produce truly great content.
+Harvey cited the negative reaction to Ren & Stimpy "Adult Party Cartoon", that was cancelled after only three episodes, to be the prime example.
 Harvey wrote that: "Happy Happy Joy Joy is both an homage to an inspired endeavor and a cautionary tale illustrating how even the greatest popular success can be brought down by unchecked ego, perfectionism and “artistic temperament” at the top."
 Harvey expressed his appreciation for the staff of Spümcø studio who created a TV show whose: "...crazed absurdism, combined with a striking hand-drawn visual style, also made for an immediate ratings hit and object of faddish obsession.
 Kricfalusi’s gifted staff were gratified to be working on something so cutting-edge, even at the cost of enduring extremely long hours and a somewhat tyrannical, abusive boss."
 Harvey concluded that Happy Happy Joy Joy was "appropriately slick and punchy."

-The critic Brian Tallerico argued that the success of The Ren & Stimpy Show in 1991-1992 utterly changed the American animation industry forever and made possible the more adult-oriented and edgy cartoons that have become common since the 1990s.
+Brian Tallerico of RogerEbert.com argued that the success of The Ren & Stimpy Show in 1991-1992 utterly changed the American animation industry forever and made possible the more adult-oriented and edgey cartoons that have become common since the 1990s.
 Tallerico wrote:" When it comes to modern animation, few people are as important as those who made Ren & Stimpy, and the first half of Happy Happy Joy Joy captures what made these artists so special."
 Tallerico expressed much sympathy for the animators of the Spümcø studio who had to endure what he called Kricfalusi’s "downright insane behavior" that was chronicled in Happy Happy Joy Joy.
 Tallerico called Kricfalusi a sexual "predator" and felt that the account of his "disturbing behavior with young women" came too late in the film."
 Tallerico argued that the most troubling question raised by the film was: "Can great art be created by a monster?"